LreeLenn/bookends/site/resources/templates/getting-started.md

 }
 ```

-`hydrate()`'s job is to tell Bookends what data the aggregation needs.
+`hydrate()` tells Bookends what data the aggregation needs.
 You can return a hydration string, or an array of columns.
 So in this case, the parameters to the aggregation doubly work as the hydration.

 `aggregate()` receives an array of the records that were hydrated, as well as that same spec object again.
-It's up to `aggregate()` to perform the actual aggregation.
+It is up to `aggregate()` to perform the actual aggregation.
 Whatever `aggregate()` returns is what will end up in the final data result.

 For example, in the above, the final result will look like: